ElcoLuijendijk/beo/readme.md

 # Beo: Model heat flow and (U-Th)/He thermochronology in a hydrothermal system

-*Elco Luijendijk, McGill University & Göttingen University*
+*Elco Luijendijk, University of Göttingen*

 # Introduction